Simranjit Singh Mann

-Simranjit Singh Mann (born 20 May 1945) is a Punjabi and Indian politician and MP representing the constituency of Sangrur since 2022.
+Simranjit Singh Mann (born 20 May 1945) is a former Indian Police Service officer and a former Member of the Parliament in the Lok Sabha, the lower house of the Parliament of India, representing the constituency of Sangrur from 2022 till 2024.
+He lost elections in 2024 to Gurmeet Singh Meet Hayer.
 He is the president of the political party Shiromani Akali Dal (Amritsar).
-Mann is a three-time MP; once from Taran Tarn between 1989 and 1991, and twice in Sangrur between 1999-2004 and since 2022.
+Mann has served three-times as an MP; once from Taran Tarn between 1989 and 1991, and twice from Sangrur between 1999-2004 and between 2022 and 2024.

 Early life

-Simranjt Singh Mann was born in Shimla on 20 May 1945.
-His father Joginder Singh Mann, was a speaker of the Punjab Vidhan Sabha in 1967.
+Simranjit Singh Mann was born in Shimla on 20 May 1945.
+His maternal grandfather was Arur Singh, former sarbarah of the Golden Temple complex during British-rule.
+His father, Joginder Singh Mann, was a speaker of the Punjab Vidhan Sabha in 1967.

 Mann was educated at the Bishop Cotton School, Shimla and Government College Chandigarh.
-He was a gold medalist in the subjects of "History", "Punjabi", "Religion" and "Political Science".
+He was a gold medalist in the subjects of history, Punjabi language, religion and political science.

 Indian Police Service

 Mann joined the Indian Police Service in 1967, and served in the Punjab Cadre of the Service.